Application window: September 1 through October 15

 Business support: The Council welcomes proposals that show a collaboration between grant applicants and businesses offering to host, sponsor, or otherwise support cultural events for the public in Medford.
 Businesses are encouraged to donate a location/space, partially fund an event, or provide volunteer services for grant applicants.
 The Council will look favorably upon proposals of merit that include a commitment by partner businesses to provide partial funding for the proposed project.

-Local Priorities: We have adopted new local priorities for 2017.
+Local Priorities: We have local priorities for 2020.
 In reviewing applications, we will give preferential consideration to proposals that match our priorities.
 In brief, the local priorities are:

 Partnerships and collaborations